brentp/peddy/docs/qc.rst

 Though we use the additional 2504 1KG samples internally, only the information from the ped/vcf file is returned.

-`pedagree` stores the relationships from the pedigree in a graph and can calculate the expected coefficient of relation from what is specified in the ped file.
+`peddy` stores the relationships from the pedigree in a graph and can calculate the expected coefficient of relation from what is specified in the ped file.
 We can use this information to compare to what is calculated from the genotypes.